caprica/vlcj/README.md

 Recent News
 ===========

-__February 2026__ Project status update:
+__Septemeber 2026__ Project status update:

 Another year goes by, we're still here, still waiting for VLC 4.x to be released, or waiting for further changes to LibVLC 4.x.
-Recently not much is changing in the LibVLC API, although some significant changes are expected.
-It is still unknown when VLC 4.0.0 will be finished and released, this leaves vlcj in a bit of a limbo situation.
-Right now vlcj 5.x can reliably be used with VLC 4.x nightly builds, but obviously there are risks to using pre-release software.
+Recently significant changes to LibVLC 4.x have been made, and these changes are backwardly incompatible.
+Work is underway currently to integrate these new native library changes, but their is significant upheaval.

 __February 2025__ 5.0.0-M4 milestone release: